dscho/pagefind-xkcd-demo/content/comics/2008-12-26-google-trends.md

 title: "Google Trends"
 num: 522
 alt: >-
   Obama has been writing Lincoln/Obama erotic fan fiction on his secret livejournal.
 Excerpt: Lincoln lay back on the bed, nude save for his trademark stovepipe hat.
 'Tell me,' he purred seductively, as he and Obama formed a more perfect union.
 'When you come, is it 10% ethanol?'
 img: https://imgs.xkcd.com/comics/google_trends.png
 ---
-Bloggers were recently amused to discover that, according to Google Trends, the search term "men kissing" is most popular in conservative Utah.
+Bloggers were recently amused to discover that,

+according to Google Trends, the search term:

+"men kissing" is most popular in conservative Utah.

 A few other embarrassing correlations:

-Search Term, Top City

-Installing Ubuntu, Redmond, WA
+[A two-column table]

+[On the left side of the table:]

+;<u>Search Term</u>

+;Installing Ubuntu

-Running for President in 2010, Wasilla, AK
+;Running for President in 2010

-Lincoln Fan Fiction, Chicago, IL

-Raptors on Hoverboards, Somerville, MA
+;Lincoln Fan Fiction

+;Raptors on Hoverboards

-How is babby formed?, Wasilla, AK
+;How is babby formed?

+;I hate this website

+[On the right side of the table:]

+;<u>Top City</u>

+;Redmond, WA

+;Wasilla, AK

+;Chicago, IL

+;Somerville, MA

+;Wasilla, AK

-I hate this website, Mountain View, CA
+;Mountain View, CA

-{{Alt Text:  Obama has been writing Lincoln

-Obama erotic fan fiction on his secret livejournal.
-Excerpt:  Lincoln lay back on the bed, nude save for his trademark stovepipe hat.
-'Tell me,' he purred seductively, as he and Obama formed a more perfect union.
-'When you come, is it 10% ethanol?'}}